 The power-generating facility owner shall be informed of the outcome of those compliance tests and simulations.

 3. The relevant system operator shall make publicly available a list of information and documents to be provided as well as the requirements to be fulfilled by the power-generating facility owner within the framework of the compliance process.
-The list shall cover at least the following information, documents and requirements
+The list shall cover at least the following information, documents and requirements.
+For Type EV PGU/PGCM unified models shall be used.
+All the necessary requirements shall be established on EU level.

+A model catalogue shall be established with different models, so that in a unified manner the models can be used for necessary analyses.